canmet-energy/btap_batch/README.md

 * examine the cost effective performance of codes and standards across Canada.
 * examine design pathways to Net-Zero Buildings.

 BTAP almost exclusively runs on the cloud.
 There are options ways to run it locally on Linux and Windows systems and via command line.
-If you are interested in this approach please contact phylroy.lopez@canada.ca .
+If you are interested in this approach please contact phylroy.lopez@nrcan-rncan.gc.ca .

 ### Vintage Supported
 The project currently supports the following vintages for both code rulesets and incremental costing of utility costs and incremental capital costs.